Skip to main content

 How Much Does Window Replacement Cost in Hawaii?

-The typical cost of a window replacement in Hawaii falls in the $6,000 to $15,500 range.
-The mid-range estimate sits at approximately $9,500, though your actual cost will depend on the scope of work, materials selected, and local labor availability.
+$6,794 – $19,641.
+That’s the current price range for a window replacement project in Hawaii as of 2026.
+The mid-range estimate sits at approximately $10,596, though your actual cost will depend on the scope of work, materials selected, and local labor availability.

 Factors That Affect Window Replacement Costs in Hawaii

-Every window replacement project is different, and several variables determine where your final cost lands within the typical $6,000 to $15,500 range for Hawaii.
+Every window replacement cost is different, and several variables determine where your final cost lands within the typical $6,794 to $19,641 range for Hawaii.
 Understanding these factors helps you budget more accurately and make informed decisions about where to invest and where to save.

 Window Type

 Your choice of window type has a direct impact on both material and labor costs.
-Options range from Single-Hung to Sliding, and the price difference between the least and most expensive choice can be substantial.
+Options range from Double-Hung to Fixed / Picture, and the price difference between the least and most expensive choice can be substantial.
 Contractors in Hawaii can help you weigh the trade-offs between cost, longevity, and performance for each option based on local conditions.

 Permits and Local Regulations